dalelotts/angular-prime-directive/README.md

-# Angular Prime Directive 0.1.2
+# Angular Prime Directive version: 0.1.4

 Native AngularJS directive that displays a Prime Number table, which is a convenient way to visualize the prime number distribution.